Utkarssh11/Dyna-Care/README.md

 # Dyna-Care 🩺

-One stop solution to take care of your health as developers 👩‍💻
+One stop solution to take care of your health as developers. 👩‍💻

 One-stop solution to take care of your health as developers.
 Dyna Care will help you to take care of your back, eyes, and ears while working.
 The solutions we are working with are as follows: